kailash-manasarovar/statement/docs/index.md

 The report details the following:

 - Hacking of my home network, laptops, including work laptop, and mobile phones.
-- Cyber-stalking by teacher and staff at the conservatory of Denia, Spain; their friends and families and, closely connected to them, organized criminal gangs.
+- Cyber-stalking by teachers and staff at the conservatory of Dénia, Spain; their friends and families and, closely connected to them, organized criminal gangs.
 - Physical stalking, tracking my movements via hacked mobile phones, and possibly tracking on my car, in order to harass me and create intricate choreographed situations with the intention of terrorizing me.
 - Sexual grooming and honey trapping online and in a public learning establishment, the conservatory of Dénia.
 - Drugging without my knowledge, in class at the conservatory, at home, in the car, and possibly elsewhere.
 - Taking photos and videos of me of a sexual nature, and otherwise, from hacked devices and/or hidden cameras, and disseminating them throughout Dénia, and likely making money from them on paid-for WhatsApp apps and/or porn networks.
 - Mass voyeurism of myself through my hacked devices, probably also monetized.
 - Possible poisoning with strychnine or similar added maliciously to the water in my flat.

+### Motive

 My story will uncover a dark underlying motive which relates everything that has happened to me over the last years in Spain to my experience of child sexual abuse at the hands of a pedophile gang in North London in 1989 who put me in porn at that time.